 This is one of the most misunderstood qualities of color gemstones.
 Many customers often consider diamond sizes when purchasing color gemstones.
 However, color gemstones are much denser than diamonds, and thus will appear much smaller despite having the same carat weight.

-In most cases, a color gemstone will be approximately 30% smaller than an actual diamond of the same size, as they are cut quite differently.
-Therefore, it is important to note the dimensions of the gemstone, rather than its weight.
+Gem cutters follow different cutting styles for color gemstones.
+These differences make them appear nearly 30% smaller than diamonds of the same size.
+Therefore, before you buy sapphire, it is important to note the dimensions of the gemstone, rather than its weight.
 Dimensions are always listed in millimeters as length x width x depth.
 A gemstone with larger length x width dimensions will have a bigger table, and thus appear visually larger.

 Many people tend to consider the origin and treatment as a dealbreaker when choosing a sapphire.
-However, having a stone that is treated with an industry accepted treatment (heat) does not diminish the quality of a sapphire in any way from an untreated gemstone.
+Industry-accepted treatments, such as heat, do not reduce a sapphire’s quality.
+In fact, a heat-treated sapphire can match the beauty and durability of an untreated gemstone.
 It does, however, affect the value as untreated stones are rarer.
 What’s even more rare, is finding an untreated sapphire in a desired color and clarity.

 For those looking to save money and get a sapphire with a beautiful appearance, treated sapphires are definitely a good choice.
 For those looking for something rare and valuable, untreated is the way to go.
 There is no wrong answer as to which one to buy.
 It simply depends on the preference and the investment value you are looking for.

-The same can be said for origin.
+The same holds true for origin as well.
 While there are some mines that have much greater history and lore surrounding them, mines all over the world produce both high- and low-quality sapphires.
-Some customers seek sapphires from Ceylon and Kashmir due to their strong history and rarity, while others are mainly concerned with the appearance and quality of the stone and are not limited to origin.
+Some customers seek sapphires from Ceylon and Kashmir due to their strong history and rarity.
+Whereas others give importance to the appearance and quality of the stone and not to the origin.

-Knowing where the sapphire is going to be used is important while one is purchasing it.
+Understanding where and how you will use the sapphire plays an important role in the buying process.
 Some customers just get loose gemstones and keep them that way.
-For many, the sapphire they buy will be set in jewelry.
+Many people buy sapphire to later set it in different jewelry settings.
 Understanding settings for each jewelry type can alter the search for a sapphire.

 Conversely, a ring setting with high prongs will work best with a deep, and a bigger stone.
-The gemstone is raised prominently, so that it doesn’t block the view of the gemstone.
-Smaller gemstones may get lost and appear even smaller in this setting.
+The setting raises the gemstone prominently, allowing an unobstructed view.
+However, smaller gemstones may get lost and appear even smaller in this setting.

-Knowing the basics of purchasing a sapphire will go a long way in finding the best quality gemstone at the best price.
-Identifying qualities of sapphires and making a large purchase may seem intimidating at first but being equipped with the knowledge will always be beneficial.
+Knowing the basics of a sapphire will go a long way in finding the best quality gemstone at the best price.
+You might feel intimidated when identifying sapphire qualities and making a big purchase, but knowledge empowers you every step of the way.